 - Seven statewide conferences with over 150 attendees at each event

-- Two legislative briefings in partnership with Assembly Speaker Anthony Rendon in Sacramento
+- Two legislative briefings led by Speaker Anthony Rendon in Sacramento

 Latinos are woefully underrepresented in California’s water policy-making circles.
-WELL’s goal is to be inclusive and create a “bench” of Latino elected officials who are ready to take the helm and lead California towards a sustainable water future.
-Therefore, our programs do not require that participants be Latino themselves.
-We believe that if you represent a Latino community, you are a Latino leader.
+WELL’s goal is to be inclusive and create a “bench” of Latino elected officials who are ready to take the helm and lead California toward a sustainable water future.
+As such, WELL’s programs do not require that participants be Latino themselves.
+If you represent a Latino community, you can be a Latino leader.

-Our programs target local elected officials because they have significant water policy responsibilities; additionally, 41 percent of the state legislature is comprised of former local officials, meaning that many of the leaders we train today will be legislators tomorrow.
+Additionally, WELL’s programs are targeted to local elected officials because they already have water responsibilities and because 41 percent of the state legislature is comprised of former local officials, meaning that many of the leaders trained today will be legislators tomorrow.

 California has significant challenges on the horizon, such as ensuring the Human Right to Water and managing limited water resources in the era of climate change.
 However, WELL believes that California can rise to the occasion through education, engagement, and action.
 WELL is committed to developing the skill sets of local elected leaders because they will be the state’s